Montana State Subsidy Profile

 5. Does Montana provide specialized rates (based on the extraordinary needs of the child or the additional parenting skill needed to raise the child)?

 Some children with high needs are eligible to receive higher adoption assistance, with amounts to be negotiated based on the child’s needs and the parents’ ability to meet those needs.
 As stated above, the adoption assistance cannot exceed $10 less per month than what the child received in foster care.
-Specialized foster care daily rates are:
+Specialized adoption assistance daily rates are:

 6. When do adoption assistance payments begin?